What should I do if I am worried about my safety or my friend's safety?

 What should I do if I see something dangerous in school?

-Sometimes things in school can break and they need to be fixed by Mr Ahmed.
+Sometimes things in school can break and they need to be fixed.
 If you ever see anything which looks broken or dangerous tell an adult straight away so that we can keep our school safe.
 We keep our doors locked so that strangers cannot get in, if you see someone who you do not know tell an adult straight away - it will probably just be a new visitor.

 Who should I speak to if I am scared about something?

 Any adult in school can help you if you are feeling scared or frightened.
-Some children were frightened of the new toilets in the Talbot building because the lights took too long to turn on so we asked Mr Ahmed to change this for us!
+Some children were frightened of the new toilets in the Talbot building because the lights took too long to turn on so we got this changed.

 What should I do if I see children behaving in a silly way?

 During breaktime and lunchtime, there are always adults on duty who you can share your concerns with.
-There are also the Cyber Mentors to help you.
+There are also Well Being Mentors to help you.